jlockhar/GLASS-AI/README.md

 *Installation time should be < 5 minutes.*

 ## Usage
 GLASS-AI accepts `SVS` or `TIF` files as input.
 For the best results, these images should be captured at 20x magnification with a 0.502 microns/pixel resolution, as that is what GLASS-AI was trained on.
+Using lower magnification or lower resolution images will likely produce unreliable results from GLASS-AI.

 The steps for running GLASS-AI are written in the graphic user interface (GUI), but they are as follows: